CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

     code -a.
     ```

-1. If you are presented with below pop-up, click on **Yes** to trust the authors of the files.
+1. If you are presented with the below pop-up, click on **Yes** to trust the authors of the files.

     ![](images/L02/image4.1.png)